geoscript/geoscript-js/doc/api/raster.rst

     Get a value for each band from the Raster.

+.. function:: Raster.getMinimumValue(band)

+    :arg namd: `Number` The band

+    Get the minimum value for the given  band

+.. function:: Raster.getMaximumValue(band)

+    :arg namd: `Number` The band

+    Get the maximum value for the given  band

 .. function:: Raster.crop(bounds)

     :arg bounds: :class:`geom.Bound` The Bounds of the new Raster